oncody/civ-board-game-2010/README.md

 If the loser had one or more figures in the square: The winner gains 1 loot.
 If the loser was defending one of their non-capital cities: The winner gains 2 loot.
 If the loser was defending their capital city: The winner immediately wins the game with a military victory.

+Each time a civilization’s social policy maximum decreases, its player chooses a social policy card it currently has and returns it to its pile of unused social policies (any policy on the card can be re-adopted later).

 1 Loot Effects
 * Steal up to three points of trade from the loser’s trade dial.
 * Steal up to three culture tokens from the loser.